LexxXell/hello-world/README.md

 2. Work only in the console
 3. The input variable contains the string "Hello World!".
 Located right after shebang and encode.
 4. No imports.
 Only your code.
+5. Only one "print()" in whole code.
+6. Most abstract code.

 Evaluated:
 1. The number of rows filled.